Migrate from DoubleCloud

 Tinybird is a great alternative to DoubleCloud's managed ClickHouse implementation.

-It offers the same or comparable ClickHouse performance as DoubleCloud, with additional features such as native, managed ingest connectors, multi-node SQL notebooks, and scalable REST APIs for public use or secured with JWTs.
+It offers the same or comparable performance as DoubleCloud, with additional features such as native, managed ingest connectors, multi-node SQL notebooks, and scalable REST APIs for public use or secured with JWTs.

 Tinybird is a managed platform that scales transparently, requiring no cluster operations, shard management or worrying about replicas.